microsoft/vscode-docs/docs/extensions/language-support.md

 ## Format Source Code in an Editor

-Provide users with support for formatting whole documents.
+Provide the user with support for formatting whole documents.

 ![Document Formatting at Work](images/language-support/format-document.gif)